HastD/free-disk-space/README.md

 This does break bunch of packages whose files are removed.
 If you try to install a package that depends on one of these packages after running this action, it will probably fail.

+### What prior work was this based on?

+This was inspired by [jlumbroso/free-disk-space] and [ublue-os/remove-unwanted-software].

 [jlumbroso/free-disk-space]: https://github.com/jlumbroso/free-disk-space
 [ublue-os/remove-unwanted-software]: